localstack-dotnet/localstack-nuget-badge-lambda/README.md

 ## 🤝 Contributing

-This is LocalStack's specific implementation, but contributions for improvements are welcome:
+This is LocalStack.NET Client's specific implementation, but contributions for improvements are welcome:

 1. Fork the repository
 2. Create your feature branch